 The History of Japanese Wedding Traditions

 Japanese weddings are famous for being quite different from those in the West.
-Traditional wedding ceremonies in Japan are a lot more elaborate than they are in Western culture.
+Traditional wedding ceremonies in Japan are much more elaborate than in Western culture.
 From conventional clothing and rituals to food and traditions, here’s everything you need to know about the unique wedding customs in Japan.

 You might find yourself confused as to what’s going on.
 Wedding ceremonies start with the bride walking down the aisle to a band playing the wedding song.
 Next, the couple will exchange wedding vows and ring the bell.
 Then, a procession takes place, where the bride will carry a sizeable ornate box with her name written on it.
 After that, she will be accepted by her family and husband to the groom’s home.